 ACSM Clinician Profile

-You Have Been an ACSM Member Since 1991.
-How Has ACSM Grown and Changed since you Became a Member?
+You Have Been an ACSM Member Since 2003.
+How Has ACSM Grown and Changed Since You Became a Member?

-What Was It Like to Be a Professor/Researcher a Decade or Two Ago Compared to Today?
+What Was It Like To Be a Clinician a Decade Ago Compared with Today?

 How Has Membership in ACSM Influenced Your Career?